Riyad Mansour: Early life and education

 Mansour's father moved to the United States in the 1950s as a refugee and became a steelworker in Ohio.
 He later sent for his seven children from the West Bank, including Riyad, who was born on 21 May 1947.
 The refugee family lived in Ramallah, Occupied West Bank.
-He has a Bachelor of Arts degree in philosophy and a Master of Science degree in education counselling from Youngstown State University, and a Ph.D in counselling from the University of Akron.
+Mounsour later naturalized as an American citizen.
+He has a Bachelor of Arts degree in philosophy and a Master of Science degree in education counselling from Youngstown State University, and a Ph.D. in counselling from the University of Akron.
 In 2002, Mansour served as an adjunct professor in the Political Science Department at the University of Central Florida.

 Statements on the Gaza war

 Mansour has stated that events of the Gaza war amounted to "the most documented genocide in history".
-On September 2024, he was given a new seat at the UN General Assembly after a vote.
+In September 2024, he was given a new seat at the UN General Assembly after a vote.
 On 28 May 2025, while recounting killed children in Gaza, Mansour broke down, banged the UN Security Council table and said, "This is unbearable, how could anyone?" before relooking at the list and eventually maintaining composure.